-A cystoscopy is a procedure to look in to the bladder by passing a small telescope through the urethra (the tube you pass urine through).
+A cystoscopy is a procedure to look into your bladder by passing a small telescope through your urethra (the tube you pass urine through).

 The procedure can be performed with a flexible or rigid cystoscope.
-Flexible cystoscopy can be performed in our offices in Brisbane City..
+Flexible cystoscopy can be performed in our office in Brisbane City.

 WHY IS CYSTOSCOPY REQUIRED?

 Cystoscopy is performed to investigate and treat a range of problems with the bladder and the urethra.
 Common reasons for a cystoscopy include: